Call for Abstracts 2025

 Academy-industry interphase (main challenges facing the food industry in the region and its links with academia).
 IN

-The abstract should be written in Arial 12 font, leaving 2.0 cm in the margins and single line spacing, and justified text.
+TThe abstract should be written in Arial 12 font, single line spacing, and justified text.
 It should contain the following sections:

-• Full names, ORCID, institution of affiliation, and email address of all authors.
-The name of the corresponding author must be indicated with an asterisk (*) and the legend "Corresponding Author".
+• Names and surnames, institution, and email address of all authors.
+The name of the corresponding author should be indicated with an asterisk (*) and the legend "Corresponding author".

 • 3-5 Keywords.